 The benefits of mindfulness

-Over the last ten years, countless research studies have proven that mindfulness has many significant psychological, cognitive, and physical benefits.
+Countless research studies have proven that mindfulness has many significant psychological, cognitive, and physical benefits.

-If it were not for the wealth of research in high profile journals, that underpin these claims, the impact of mindfulness on our brain and body would be almost unbelievable.
+If it were not for the wealth of research in high-profile journals that underpin these claims, the impact of mindfulness on our brain and body would be almost unbelievable.